sql-machine-learning/sql-machine-learning.github.io/README.md

 ## Build and Serve Locally

-To call Jekyll and Just-the-Doc locally, we need to install and run Jekyll.
-However, poeple might install different versions of Jekyll and dependencies and it would be difficult to reproduce Web site build errors.
-So, we recommend run official Docker images of Jekyll.
+To build the Web site locally, we may choose to install Jekyll.
+However, poeple might install different versions of Jekyll and dependencies, and it could be difficult to reproduce Web site build errors.
+So, we recommend running official Docker images of Jekyll, which includes a specified version of Jekyll and all its dependencies.
+The following command runs Jekyll 3.8 locally to build and serve the Web site.

 ```bash
 git clone https://github.com/sql-machine-learning/sql-machine-learning.github.io